observablehq/plot/README.md

 })
 ```

-Channels can also be specified as functions, affording greater flexibility if your data is not structured in a way that is so readily visualized, or if you want to visualize computed values.
+Channels can also be specified as functions, affording greater flexibility if your data is not structured in a way that is readily visualized, or if you want to visualize computed values.
 Channel functions are invoked for each datum (*d*) in the data and return the corresponding channel value.
 (This is similar to how D3’s [*selection*.attr](https://github.com/d3/d3-selection/blob/master/README.md#selection_attr) accepts functions, though note that Plot channel functions should return abstract values, not visual values.)

 ```js
 Plot.plot({